Schule am Meer: Boarding

+External support

 It got support by senior guest students and teachers from England, France and the United States, especially for language classes and stage plays, the latter performed in German, English and French.

 Despite being competitors there was also some support among the progressive schools throughout German Reich, a temporary exchange of students and teachers as well as visits of senior classes for topical discussions like from Karl-Marx-Schule (Berlin-Neukölln), led by progressive educator Fritz Karsen (1885–1951), née as Fritz Krakauer.
 Among other visitors had been progressive Protestant educator Bernhard Hell (1877–1955) with his students.

+Democratic tendencies

 Schule am Meer was practicing "grassroots democracy" with a tendency to non-hierarchical structures.
 Students and teachers were considered as of equal rights and duties.
 Students actively helped shape the lessons.
 All individuals of the Schulgemeinde (= school community), which acted as the boarding school's "legislative council" participated in a shared decision-making process.
 Comradeships, the subdivisions of the community were formed out of about ten students of different age and sex, not related to classes in any way.
 As a leader of each comradeship, a teacher was characterized as "primus inter pares" and got addressed either by first name or nickname, the latter sometimes an abbreviation or a cacography of the teacher's surname.
 Those comradeships were named as Bears, Bulls, Dolphins, Foals, Seals, Penguins, Pinnipeds, Vultures and Wolves, created their logos and raised their own pennants.
 The comradeships turned out similar to a family-like structure, out of which most life-lasting friendships between many of the students and teachers emerged.

+Closure

 The boarding school was closed due to Nazi "Gleichschaltung" and state-run anti-Semitism, forcibly carried out by the islanders of Juist who already denounced the boarding school as Jewish since its foundation in 1925.
 Several of the students and their parents as well as some teachers had to emigrate from Nazi Germany due to political or anti-Semitic prosecution.
 They went to North and South America, South Africa, Mandatory Palestine, Spain, France, England, Switzerland and other places, where several of them were able to make an encyclopedically relevant career in the industry, in sciences, in the arts, in photography or in journalism.
 All of them spread the word and shared their memories about a unique boarding school on a remote island in the sea.